ICTU/github-policy/README.md

 How ICTU uses GitHub.

 ICTU projects, departments, and employees using GitHub should follow the guidelines below to the best of their ability.
+The guidelines are applicable to both repositories and forks.

 ## Mandatory guidelines